 If you’re just spamming the most popular hashtags, you may end up getting a few additional followers.
 What you won’t get is people looking to buy what you’re selling.
 Use your Post Insights feature to see what people are liking and determine how many hashtags is too many for your followers.

 And, being smart also helps you avoid the banned hashtags that can cause your account to be flagged for spam.

 Making the most of Instagram selling and truly putting out shoppable posts can be difficult but worthwhile.
 Getting in front of excited buyers who are interested in your products requires that you adhere to the standards of the social network and excel in its visual focus.

-The good news for many is that this doesn’t require a large ad budget or cameras that cost thousands of dollars.
+The good news for many is that getting started with the Instagram Shopping feature doesn’t require a large ad budget or cameras that cost thousands of dollars.
 You can use images your smartphone takes and a bit of hard work to find out where your audience is and how they want to engage.

 Create content that you’d want to see and avoid tactics that you hate, and you’re well on your way to be an Instagram star.

 Get the Best Expert-Backed Tips on Selling Online Straight into Your InboxOnly one email a week, we promise

 Jake Rheude is the Director of Marketing for Red Stag Fulfillment, an eCommerce fulfillment warehouse that was born out of eCommerce.
 He has years of experience in eCommerce and business development.
 In his free time, Jake enjoys reading about business and sharing his own experience with others.